Gov. Murphy holding last COVID-19 briefing Friday

-TRENTON — Gov. Phil Murphy will hold his last COVID-19 briefing Friday afternoon as the coronavirus case continue to dwindle.
+TRENTON — Gov. Phil Murphy will hold his last COVID-19 briefing Friday afternoon as coronavirus cases continue to dwindle.

 New Jersey will continue to update the public on COVID-19 cases and vaccinations rates moving forward, Murphy said last week.

-The Murphy administration's decision to end the weekly briefings was made because of decreasing caseloads as the state and U.S. come out of the a heavy winter surge of COVID-19 infections fueled by the omicron variant.
-In-school mask mandates by the state are also going away March 7, in which school districts can self-govern masking requirements based on COVID-19 activity trends in their communities.
+The Murphy administration's decision to end the weekly briefings was made because of decreasing caseloads as the state and U.S. come out of a heavy winter surge of COVID-19 infections fueled by the omicron variant.

 Murphy's press briefings on the coronavirus started two years ago.